 This article in JAMA describes the case for adoption of mobile health technologies (mHealth) and the potential for future application from a clinician’s perspective.

 SHS Member Profiles

 What are your fellow SHS members doing?
 SHS is now posting career profiles of members.
 For more information on how to get your profile or the profile of someone you know listed contact Ashley Benedict, Ph.D.

 Dr. Dexter provides an innovative and practical approach to staffing and allocation of operating room (OR) time to reduce overall OR expense and reduce variability in late staffing.
 The presentation has links to an intensive course in OR management offered through the University of Iowa.

 Cleveland Clinic has found ways to reduce cost and increase throughput by adding support staff for primary care visits.

-SHS 2014 Graduate Student Paper Competition Winner
+SHS 2014 Graduate Student Paper Competition Winners

 The 2014 SHS Graduate Student Paper Competition is sponsored by the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery

 Winner: "Optimizing Resident-based Teamlet Schedules to Improve Continuity in Primary Care" by Rachel J. Miller and Serpil Mutlu, Healthcare Systems Engineering Institute Northeastern University, Boston, Mass.